SYK-08/ModernFlyouts/README.md

   - Auto or Manual Placement mode,
   - Flyout Alignment,
   - Flyout content stacking direction.
-- Flyout's TopBar can be pinned, unpinned or hidden.
+- Flyout's TopBar can be pinned, unpinned, or hidden.
 - Flyout is **Draggable** and autosaves the position.
-It also has feature for default position.
+It also has a feature for default position.
 (Check out the settings)
 - Supports multi-monitor setup and users can select which monitor to show the flyout on.
 - Smooth **Animations** & **Transitions**.
 - **Opacity** of the background of flyouts can be changed.